vuetifyjs/nuxt-module/docs/guide/globals/directives.md

 ### Registering all the directives

-Example registering all the Vuetify directives:
+Example ignoring any Vuetify directive:

 ```ts
 // Nuxt config file